 Allergic rhinitis (often called hay fever) and allergic conjunctivitis are frequent and annoying problems for children, adolescents and adults.
 The most common symptom is a sensation of difficulty breathing through the nose.
-This is called nasal congestion; most people refer to it as a stuffy nose.
+This is called nasal congestion; most people refer to it has a stuffy nose.
 Nasal congestion is a symptom of a nose that isn’t working well.
 The common cold, sinus infections, growths in the nose called polyps, and irritant reactions to chemicals like perfume, smoke, and diesel exhausts can all cause nasal congestion.
 Sneezing, nasal and eye itching, sniffing, watery eyes and clear mucous from the nostrils distinguishes allergic rhinitis and allergic conjunctivitis from these other common disorders.

 Treating Allergic Rhinitis and Allergic Conjunctivitis

 There are three methods for treating allergic rhinitis and allergic conjunctivitis (1) avoiding the allergens that trigger symptoms (2) using medications to control symptoms and (3) immunotherapy to create tolerance to allergens and often cure the disease.
-The choice of allergy treatments vary depending on the type and severity of your allergy problem or problems.
+The choice of allergy treatments will vary, depending on the type and severity of your allergy problem or problems.
 Based upon your response to treatment your allergist will periodically review your current treatment plan, discuss additions, deletions, or alternatives, and introduce to new developments in the field of allergy that may significantly impact your treatment and prognosis.
 The goal is to substantially reduce symptoms and improve quality of life and do so safely.

 Avoiding the allergens that trigger your symptoms may be relatively easy as with house dust mites or molds or difficult as with plant pollens and pet danders.
 Allergy testing determines the cause of your allergy symptoms and directs the necessary steps to reduce exposure.
 Allergy testing may be performed on the skin or through a blood test.
 Your allergist will help you decide which test is best for you.